-Monitoring and Evaluation: Achieving Better Value-for-Money and Innovating from Experience
+Monitoring and Evaluation: Achieving Better Value for Money and Innovating from Experience - 3 October 2017

 9:00 – 16:30

-This pilot one-day course provides an overview of monitoring and evaluation alongside information on key monitoring and evaluation processes; and uses examples to help illustrate key concepts.
+Delivered in partnership with Edinburgh Napier University Business School, this one-day course provides an overview of monitoring and evaluation alongside information on key monitoring and evaluation processes, using examples to help illustrate key concepts.
 It is considered that programme managers and economic development managers will particularly benefit from this course.